 The original demo file used the TextEncode function to create the email message file.
 This function becomes excruciatingly slow when the email includes larger attachments; e.g. it takes longer than a minute to encode an email with a 3 MB attachment.

 The demo file has been replaced with an updated version which uses the file manipulation script steps to write out the message file to a file in the temp folder and then read it back into a variable as a container value.
 This performs much better with larger attachments.
+However please keep in mind that the file script steps are not supported with WebDirect, so if you need this to work with WebDirect, you will need to use the original TextEncode method.

 The demo file has been updated to fix a bug (having to do with line endings) when sending non-MIME emails.